Liqwid-Labs/agora/agora/Agora/Effect/README.md

 # Making an Effect

-All effects are used once, and all required data will be sent via Datum, not Redeemer.
-So, at first, one must setup a datum for an effect.
-It is recommanded to have both Haskell-level(Plutus style) and plutarch-level definition of the datum.
-These two can be bridge with Plutarch\'s [PConstant and PLift](https://github.com/Plutonomicon/plutarch/blob/master/docs/Typeclasses/PConstant%20and%20PLift.md).
+Effects will only be run once and all of the data they require must be kept in their datums, and not their redeemers.
+Therefore, it makes sense for us to start this discussion with datums.
+It is recommanded to have your effect datums at the Haskell and Plutarch levels.
+These levels can be bridge with Plutarch\'s [PConstant and PLift](https://github.com/Plutonomicon/plutarch/blob/master/docs/Typeclasses/PConstant%20and%20PLift.md).
-Also `PTryFrom` instance is also required to parse raw \`PData\` from validator into the specified datum of effect Validator.
+A `PTryFrom` instance is also required to parse raw \`PData\` from validator into the specified datum of effect Validator.

 ## Effect Datum

-First, the Haskell-level definition of Datum--Plutus style.
+First, the Haskell-level definition of Datum.

 ``` haskell
 data TreasuryWithdrawalDatum = TreasuryWithdrawalDatum